 Start early, familiarize yourself with exam patterns, take the right test preparation guidance, time yourself, and practice full length tests as much as possible.

 2 months’ time can be enough depending on the level of your current knowledge.
 If your diagnostic test score is satisfactory, 2 months’ time is enough to brush up on your knowledge before the actual test.
 However, start at least six months prior to the exam for a focused preparation allowing yourself enough time to review your performance over a period of time.

 The difficulty level of an exam depends on a student’s knowledge and skill.
 Both being qualifying exams for undergraduate study programs are neither easier nor harder than the other.
 Some students score better in ACT others do better in SAT.

 Most colleges require either the SAT or ACT and express no preference for either test.
 That said, significant percentages of students at selective colleges are submitting scores from both tests when they apply.

-Manya Education offers end-to-end study abroad services encompassing admissions consulting services, test preparation, English language training, career assessment and international internship opportunities to study abroad aspirants.
+Manya – The Princeton Review offers end-to-end study abroad services encompassing admissions consulting services, test preparation, English language training, career assessment and international internship opportunities to study abroad aspirants.
 Founded in 2002, Manya holds an impeccable track record of enabling more than two lac fifty thousand students to accomplish their study abroad dreams through its network of 40+ centers across India.